evnchw/evnchw.github.io/_quant/20240825_mfg_master_equation_part_1.md

 These are my informal notes on the master equation in mean field game theory, closely following the accessible sketch in [Delarue (2021)](https://www.ams.org/meetings/shortcourse/Delarue_AMS.pdf) with the same notation and supplemented when necessary.

 See the reference for full details.
-All errors are mine.

 ## What is the master equation?